aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 In a support situation, technicians often need basic device details before they can continue with troubleshooting or documentation.
 Instead of asking the user to manually find values such as the computer name, IP address, serial number, Windows version, or last reboot time, the script collects the information into a standardized report.

+The script creates a standardized text report as part of the support workflow, with details such as computer name, current user, IP address, serial number, Windows version, last reboot time, and antivirus status.

+During local testing, I also explored packaging the script as a one-click executable with a desktop shortcut, so a non-technical user would not need to open PowerShell manually.

 The project includes:

 - a PowerShell script for collecting support-relevant system metadata